The Tennessee Governor's One Shot Turkey Hunt

 You might call it the ultimate game of outdoor chess.
 For the thousands of southern sportsmen who pursue the wild turkey, the hunt isn't necessarily about harvesting a bird.
 It is instead, more about the experience, the sights, the sounds and smells of a cool spring morning.

 Tennessee Wildlife Resources Foundation’s flagship fundraising event of the year is the Tennessee Governor’s One Shot Turkey Hunt.
 It stands as the inaugural kick-off to the Tennessee spring turkey season.
-The 2017 event will be on March 31 and April 1, coinciding with the opening day of the season.
+The 2017 event was on March 31 and April 1, coinciding with the opening day of the season.